feimvnc/ai-solution-prototypes/beginner/local_whispercpp_stt/README.md

-say -o test.aiff "AI will probably most likely lead to the end of the world, but in the meantime, there'll be great companies." afplay test.aiff ffmpeg -i test.aiff -acodec pcm_s16le -ar 16000 test.wav ./main -m models/ggml-base.en.bin -f ./test.wav
+say -o test.aiff "AI will probably most likely lead to the end of the world, but in the meantime, there'll be great companies." afplay test.aiff ffmpeg -i test.aiff -acodec pcm_s16le -ar 16000 test.wav

+Or
+ffmpeg -i SOURCE_FILE.wav -ar 16000 output.wav

+./main -m models/ggml-base.en.bin -f ./test.wav --print-colors

 Output:  # "I", should be "AI", the first word needs to update [00:00:00.000 --> 00:00:05.480]   I will probably most likely lead to the end of the world, but in the meantime, there will